Best life insurance companies

 Level term life insurance provides cover for a specified period of time (usually up to 40 years) and if you pass away during this time, a pay out is made.

+Your sum assured (cover amount) will remain the same throughout your policy.
 This means that no matter when you pass away (during the term) your loved ones will always receive the same amount.

 This makes level term cover ideal for helping to pay off large expenses such as an interest-only mortgage, debts and rising funeral costs.